qikunxun/JMRL/README.md

 ### JMRL-LSTM

-Data of word and char embeddings for the DWIE dataset can be downloaded in [Google drive](https://drive.google.com/file/d/1GSXXq-wVXuQv-GVh0IoJdbqRhzwdeYfZ/view)
+Data of word and char embeddings for the DocRED dataset can be downloaded in [Google drive](https://drive.google.com/file/d/1GSXXq-wVXuQv-GVh0IoJdbqRhzwdeYfZ/view)

 Path for code: ``./JMRL-LSTM-BiLSTM``